bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 # Getting Started Guide for Beginner Programmers

-note: Note that the [Scripts](../basic/scripts.md) and strategies given in this guide aren't necessarily optimal.
+_Note_: The [Scripts](../basic/scripts.md) and strategies given in this guide aren't necessarily optimal.
 They're just meant to introduce you to the game and help you get started.

 This is an introductory guide to getting started with Bitburner.